GovTechSG/CFT-Docs/getting-started/faqs.md

 **When will it be available?**

-CFT for Backend Systems will be Generally Available in (Zen to confirm)
+CFT for Backend Systems will be Generally Available from end 2021.

 ### Data Classification